FrancescaAnd/MammoCAD/README.md

 ```shell
     cd -
 ```
-After the execution of this preprocessing step, the PNG processed images results to be located in `data/processed/` directory, while the JSON files are located in `data/json/` directory.
+Once the preprocessing step is completed, the PNG processed images results to be located in `data/processed/` directory, while the JSON files are located in `data/json/` directory.

 Specifically, it generates:
 - the converted version of INbreast images from DICOM to PNG format (*`AllPNG`*)